 Bat Conservation International‘s mission is to conserve the world’s bats and their ecosystems to ensure a healthy planet.
 BCI is dedicated to the enduring protection of the world’s 1300+ species of bats and creating a world in which bats and humans successfully coexist.

 Lubee Bat Conservancy is an international non-profit organization dedicated to saving fruit bats and their habitats through research, conservation and education, with a focus on children and community engagement.
-Lubee is working to promote understanding and responsible management of the vital relationship between bats, plants and people, leading to a sustainable future for all.
+Lubee promotes understanding and responsible management of the vital relationship between bats, plants and people, leading to a sustainable future for all.

 Wildlife Acoustics are the leading provider of bioacoustics monitoring systems for researchers, scientists, conservationists and government agencies worldwide.
 Our mission was born out the desire to provide the most innovative, easy-to-use and economical bioacoustics monitoring and analysis tools and software available today.